Kevlar

 Kevlar (para-aramid) is a strong, heat-resistant synthetic fiber, related to other aramids such as Nomex and Technora.
 Developed by Stephanie Kwolek at DuPont in 1965, the high-strength material was first used commercially in the early 1970s as a replacement for steel in racing tires.
 It is typically spun into ropes or fabric sheets that can be used as such, or as an ingredient in composite material components.

 Kevlar has many applications, ranging from bicycle tires and racing sails to bulletproof vests, due to its high tensile strength-to-weight ratio; by this measure it is five times stronger than steel.
 It is also used to make modern marching drumheads that withstand high impact, and for mooring lines and other underwater applications.

 A similar fiber, Twaron, with the same chemical structure was developed by Akzo in the 1970s.
 Commercial production started in 1986, and Twaron is manufactured by Teijin Aramid.

+The term Kevlar is of obscure origin and likely created arbitrarily.